- Mpox Online Confidential Morbidity Report (CMR)

 - Weekends and holidays daytime 8:00am-5pm: call 213-974-1234 and ask for the physician on call.

-Dry swabs are required for poxvirus PCR.
-Paired sets of swab samples are required for testing because monkeypox specific PCR confirmation and clade differentiation is performed as a send-out test to CDC.
+Dry swabs are required for orthopoxvirus PCR.
+Paired sets of swab samples, from the same lesion, are required for testing because mpox specific PCR confirmation and clade differentiation is performed as a send-out test to CDC.

-Label all specimens with a minimum of two patient identifiers and completely fill out the Public Health Laboratory test request form.
+Label all specimens with a minimum of two patient identifiers (e.g., full name and date of birth) and completely fill out the LAC Public Health Laboratory test requisition form.